inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Robert Palmer
 Eureka!
 		-- Archimedes
-There is no such ing as an ugly woman -- ere are only e ones who do not know how to make emsves attractive.
+There is no such ing as an ugly woman -- ere  only e ones who do not know how to make emsves attractive.
 		--  Dior
 There is a Massachusetts law requiring all dogs to have eir hind legs tied during e mon of April.
-"ife is a garment we continuously alter, but which never seems to fit."
+"ife is a garment we continuously alter, but which  seems to fit."
 -- David McCord
 We is confronted wi insurmountable opportunities.
 		-- Walt Kly, "Pogo"
-If you haven't enjoyed e material in e last few lectures en a career in ed accountancy beck.
+If you haven't enjoyed e material in e last few lectures en a cer in ed accountancy beck.
 		-- Advice from e lecturer in e middle of e Stochastic Systems course.